optuna/optuna/docs/source/faq.rst

 3. Multi-processing parallelization with multiple nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This can be achieved by using RDB.
+This can be achieved by using client/server RDBs (such as PostgreSQL and MySQL).
-However, if you cannot install RDB, it is not supported, so if you have a request, please make an Issue.
+However, if you are in the environment where you can not install a client/server RDB, you can not run multi-processing parallelization with multiple nodes.
+When you really want to do it, please request it as a GitHub issue.
+If we receive a lot of requests, we may provide a solution for it.

 For more information about 3., see TutorialEasyParallelization_.